Front view of the JBL Xtreme 3 speaker, showing the red light ON in the battery meter.

 Why JBL Speaker Red Light Stays On

-For just about all JBL speakers, it’s normal that this red light glows while the charging cable is connected for up to several to six hours, until the battery fully recharges.
-Then, when all is well, this light should turn white or blue, as shown next.
+For just about all JBL speakers, it’s normal that this red light glows while charging.
+Then, when charging completes, this light should turn white or blue or turn off altogether.

-Or, the light should turn off when recharging is finished, and the speaker is powered OFF, as shown next.
+Or, the light should turn off when recharging finishes, when the speaker is OFF.

 If the red lamp does not change to white or blue, or go dark, this might have several causes.